ating an Anorexia Nervosa Diagnosis in Clifton

 The Good News: Anorexia Nervosa Recovery in Clifton

 At Clementine treatment centers, we are proud to offer comprehensive eating disorder treatment programs that are designed to accommodate the busy lifestyle of the modern teen.
-Located in the beautiful and tranquil Fairfax County, Clifton is an ideal location for adolescent clients who want to focus on recovery and prepare for the challenges of returning to their normal routine after completing eating disorder treatment.
+Located in the beautiful and tranquil Fairfax County, Clifton is an ideal location for adolescent girl clients who want to focus on recovery and prepare for the challenges of returning to their normal routine after completing eating disorder treatment.

 Learn More About Anorexia Treatment for Adolescents at Clementine